jcornaz/balotaro/README.md

   "V_EcGO3BMBSM2y9RP2bBdrs2nszGSn8I-CtVnw=="
 ]
 ```

-There is a limit of 1000 tokens by poll

 #### Unsafe poll
 When creating a poll, you can specify `"secure": false` in the JSON argument.
 If you do that, the poll will have only vote token (not more, not less) and the vote token can be used many times.